 Email marketing is all about balancing individualized content.
 Your email needs to be engaging from the moment it is opened in order to keep your subscriber’s attention and stand out among other competition in the inbox.

-1. Use a balanced approach.
+1. Use a balanced approach

 Balance text and image content in your email.
 Avoid making your email one big image because spam filters tend to flag this.
 Design on a grid with single column layouts—think “inside the email box”.
 Evenly distribute text and graphics within the email so that there is tangible content that goes along with images.
-Most email clients block images by default so make sure any images in your template have ALT tags that help the subscriber realize you have images to download.
+Most email clients block images by default so make sure any images in your email have ALT tags that help the subscriber realize you have images to download.
 Consider adding a colored background area behind images so that when images haven’t downloaded it looks like there should be something there.

-2. Less is more.
+2. Less is more

 All of your subscribers are on multiple email marketing lists.
 They have a limited amount of time to read through your email.
-Keep reading content short and link off to your website or other digital properties (Blog, YouTube, Facebook, etc.) when more content is necessary.
+Keep reading content short and link off to your website or other digital properties (Blog, YouTube, etc.) when more content is necessary.
 Minimize scrolling and keep any primary calls to action above the fold.

-3. Engaging content.
+3. Engaging content

 Add interesting and engaging content to your emails with videos and animated gifs.
 Use WordFly’s video in email feature to stream videos directly in email clients that support it.
 Include animated gifs to add motion and visual interest.
-Just keep the opening graphic static to ensure something displays in email clients that don’t support animated gifs.
+Keep the opening graphic static to ensure something displays in email clients that don’t support animated gifs.

-5. Send in Multipart-MIME format.
+5. Send in Multipart-MIME format

-Multi-part MIME format bundles your text and HTML email into one package and sends both versions to subscribers.
+Multipart-MIME format bundles your text and HTML email into one package and sends both versions to subscribers.
 Subscribers only receive the email format that their email client preference is set to receive.

 The pre-header is the first glimpse of the content in your email after your subject line.
 Use this space to reiterate your main offer or content.
 Place content messages to the left for the best visibility.
 This space is also used often for “view email as webpage” links and requests to safelist your From/Reply to Name.